philliphenslee/coreos-ec2-cloudformation/README.md

-Use and existing Route53 private DNS Zone, or create a new one..
+Use an existing Route53 private DNS Zone, or create a new one..

 ![DNS](http://ph2.us/github/coreos-ec2-cloudformation/aws-dns-zone.png)